 Reflection Lines: This can be used to diagnose contour lines and spot continuity problems when evaluating models.
 It can also give you an idea of how real-life reflections would behave.
 This sort of shading is especially useful when modeling cars for example, where surface evaluation is critical.

 reflection_lines reveals continuity error in hood of car geo (rollover image)

 Shading Point (Relative to BBox): Shading point, relative to the Bounding Box.

 Shading Point (Relative to BBox)

-Subdivision Pixel Error: Shows as a heatmap mode, the edge length of the primitive based on how well the polygon matches the subdiv_pixel_error (only visible when adaptive subdivision is enabled for the mesh).
+Subdivision Pixel Error: Shows as a heatmap mode, the edge length of the primitive based on how well the polygon matches the subdiv_pixel_error (only visible when the adaptive subdivision is enabled for the mesh).

 Triangle Wireframe: Renders a triangulated wireframe of the mesh.

-U Coords: U coordinate mapped to the red green, and blue channels.
+U Coords: U coordinate mapped to the red, green, and blue channels.

 Un-bumped Normal: Smooth un-bumped normals in screen space.

 Uniform ID: Allows you to color by patch instead of by polygon and by curve instead of the curve segment.